sambyeol/marp-devcontainer/README.md

 # Devcontainer with Marp
 Pre-installed [Marp](https://marp.app) for [devcontainer](https://code.visualstudio.com/docs/remote/containers).
-You can find the images in [Docker Hub](https://hub.docker.com/r/sambyeol/marp-devcontainer).
+You can find the images in `ghcr.io/sambyeol/marp-devcontainer`.

 ## Quickstart
 Make a devcontainer setting file at `.devcontainer/devcontainer.json` in your project.